Overview for TPM module

 Return to the installation screen and install Windows 11 on virtual machine, you will find that the Windows 11 installation can continue successfully.
 If your virtual machine still does not support Windows 11, you can reopen CMD and enter this command again until the Windows 11 installation can proceed without any problems.

 Reliable and free solution to protect Windows 11 virtual machines

 Frequent pop-ups, unexpected software installation, inexplicable deletion of computer data and hacker attacks bring risk to your business.
 In addition to install TPM, enterprises need to pay special attention to how to protect data security.

 If you’ve never been in to BIOS and warned during changing the settings, these operations may threaten your data security or computer functions.
 If you are unsure and feel unsafe to make big changes, always backup your virtual machine and data.

 To meet the enterprise backup requirements, I'd use AOMEI Cyber Backup, the free virtual machine backup solution to create a powerful backup task for virtual machine protection.
 It supports both paid and free versions of VMware ESXi 6.0-7.0 and Hyper-V host 2012 and later.

 With this software, you can benefit from the following features.

 Reliable VMware & Hyper-V Backup: protect your virtual machines and data with flexible backup schedules.

 Centralized Management: backup and manage multiple virtual machines in a central console with a few clicks.

 Hot Backup: perform virtual machine hot backup and protect VM data without any disruption.

 Easily protect your VMs for free (step-by-step)

 1. Install AOMEI Cyber Backup, then add and bind your Hyper-V, vCenter or Standalone ESXi hosts.
 Next, I will take VMware ESXi backup as an example.

 2. Create Backup Task: click Backup Task >> Create New Task to create a secure backup task.

-In Device Name, select your device and virtual machines for backup.
-It allows you to offer protection to multiple virtual machines simultaneously.
+In Device Name, select your device and virtual machines to offer protection simultaneously.

 In Target, select local path or network path to store VM backup files.